Fence Permit Requirements in Chapel Hill, NC

 Frequently Asked Questions

-Estimated permit fees for Fence / Gate projects in Chapel Hill, NC range from $50 – $150.
+Estimated permit fees for Fence projects in Chapel Hill, NC range from $50 – $200.
 Fees vary based on project scope and valuation.

 Working without a required permit in Chapel Hill can result in fines, stop-work orders, being required to remove completed work, and complications when selling your home.
 It's always best to check first.

-Typical approval time for Fence / Gate permits in Chapel Hill is About 1 week.
+Typical approval time for Fence permits in Chapel Hill is about 1 week.
 More complex projects may take longer if plan review is required.

 Read our complete guide covering permit requirements, costs, common exemptions, and the application process.